haovardk/blog/aboutme.md

 ### My story

 Living in the beautiful western part of Norway sorounded with high montains and deep fjords gives me a easy way to disconnect from the rest of the world.
-During the winter season you`ll find me deep in the riding snow powder above the treelimits on randonee skiing, and during summer times you`ll definetly catch me on my bikecykle, kayaking or taking mountain runs.
+During the winter season you will find me deep in the riding snow powder above the treelimits on randonee skiing, and during summer times you will definetly catch me on my bikecykle, kayaking or taking mountain runs.